-Labor Force: In 2024, about 53% of women worked outside the home, a lower rate than in neighboring Haiti (60%), Jamaica (61%), and the US (57%).
-Men traditionally predominate in agriculture and construction, while women comprise the majority of workers in tourism and the DR's maquilas (export-oriented assembly factories - see Economics and Resources).
+Labor Force: In 2023, about 53% of women worked outside the home, a lower rate than in neighboring Haiti (61%), Jamaica (61%), and the US (57%).
+Men traditionally predominate in agriculture and construction, while women comprise the majority of workers in tourism and the DR's maguilas (export-oriented assembly factories - see p.
+4 of Economics and Resources).
 Forced to relocate for such jobs, many women leave their children at home in the care of family members (see Family and Kinship).
-Female workers in the tourist industry tend to work long hours for little pay, while those in maguilas are typically subjected to poor working conditions, such as long hours, sub-minimum pay, and high rates of workplace accidents and abuse (see Time and Space).
-While women occupy some 58% of professional and technical jobs, they remain underrepresented at upper management levels, comprising just 37% of legislators, senior officials, and managers.
+Female workers in the tourist industry tend to work long hours for little pay, while those in maguilas are typically subjected to poor working conditions, such as long hours, subminimum pay, and high rates of workplace accidents and abuse (see Time and Space).
+While women occupy some 54% of professional and technical jobs, they remain underrepresented at upper management levels, comprising just 40% of legislators, senior officials, and managers.